Shanghai Club Building

-The Shanghai Club Building is a six-storey Baroque Revival building in Shanghai located at No.2, The Bund.
+Shanghai Club Building (上海总会大楼) is a six-storey Baroque Revival building at The Bund, Huangpu, Shanghai, China.
+It was originally constructed in 1864 and opened in 1911, and was designated as a major cultural heritage site under national-level protection.
+Currently, it is operated by the Waldorf Astoria Shanghai on the Bund.

 Once home to one of the premier men's clubs in Shanghai, the building was used for various clubs and hotels after 1949.
-It is currently part of the Waldorf Astoria Shanghai on the Bund.

 Structure

-The current building was opened in January 1910.
+The current building was opened on January 6, 1911.
 The total building footprint is 1,811 square metres, while total floor area is 9,280 square metres.
-The building's main facade uses a tripartite design, the middle section featuring six Ionic columns.
+The building's main facade, designed in the English Renaissance style, uses a tripartite design, the middle section featuring six Ionic columns.
 The roof section of the facade has two symmetrical Baroque-style cupolas, with intricate carved details.
-The architect was H. Tarrant and George Christopher Wingrove.
-Interior design was by Japanese architect Shimoda Kikutaro (下田菊太郎).
-The most famous feature of the interior is the 34-metre black-and-white marble bar, called "the long bar".
+The architect was H. Tarrant. who died before its completion.
+A. G. Bray took over the design and is credited by at least one source as responsible for the interior design, Interior design is also claimed by Japanese architect Shimoda Kikutaro (下田菊太郎).
+The most famous feature of the interior is the 34-metre Jacobean-style mahogany bar, called "the long bar".